urbanjost/M_matrix/README.md

 debugging and development, unit testing and macro-level timing.

 A stand-alone program is included that lets you use it as a calculator and to test and create input files as well.
+In interactive mode you can browse the user manual via the "help" command and even view Fortran intrinsic documentation via the "fhelp" command.

 It was originally based on some **very** old code that still requires some major refactoring, but if anyone else is interested or finds it